aays/2019-mt-locus/analysis/alignment-lastz/log.md

 --minus data/aligned-fastas/minus_strains_ref.fasta \
 --alignment data/alignment-lastz/lastz-align-10k-gapped.maf \
 --bed data/alignment-lastz/lastz-align-10k-gapped-filtered.bed \
---outdir data/aligned-fastas/alignments
+--outdir data/aligned-fastas/alignments/
 ```

-two things -
-1. this now raises an `IndexError` - it seems there is
+this now raises an `IndexError` - it seems there is
 an `i + start1` combination that's somehow larger than
 the entire sequence - check the ones at the end
 2. when looking at the ones at the end, make sure the